-We are excited to announce the second part of our Rural Gateways Grant happening this fall.
+We are excited to announce the last part of our Rural Gateways Grant happening this winter.
 If you recall we won this grant back in 2016 and held our first Adult Book STEM meetings in the spring of 2017.
-We reviewed topics concerning Nature, connection, Survival and knowledge; reading titles that reflected these themes.
+We reviewed topics concerning nature, connection, survival, and knowledge; reading titles that reflected these themes.
 We enjoyed hearing from our Science partners from the community and are looking forward to renewing the relationships!

-This time around we are doing two discussion groups this fall and another next spring (2020).
-The first themes that we are going to focus on are:
+There will be two discussion groups this winter.
+The themes that we are going to focus on are:

 The books that we have picked for these STEM Book Cafes are Jean-Dominique Bauby’s The Diving Bell and the Butterfly and Dame Daphne Sheldrick’s Love, Life, and Elephants: An African Love Story.

 The Diving Bell and the Butterfly (Motion) Meeting on 2/6 at 6pm at the Library

 In 1995, Jean-Dominique Bauby was the editor-in-chief of French Elle, the father of two young childen, a 44-year-old man known and loved for his wit, his style, and his impassioned approach to life.
 By the end of the year he was also the victim of a rare kind of stroke to the brainstem.
 After 20 days in a coma, Bauby awoke into a body which had all but stopped working: only his left eye functioned, allowing him to see and, by blinking it, to make clear that his mind was unimpaired.
 Almost miraculously, he was soon able to express himself in the richest detail: dictating a word at a time, blinking to select each letter as the alphabet was recited to him slowly, over and over again.
 In the same way, he was able eventually to compose this extraordinary book.